Endemic Oscillations for SARS-CoV-2 Omicron -- A SIRS model analysis: Introduction

 \bsn In most of the above papers focus is put on questions of stability and thresholds.
 Although already in Hethcote's original work \autocite{Hethcote1974, Hethcote1976, Hethcote1989} the appearance of a spiraling endemic equilibrium node had explicitly been stated, thresholds separating the non-oscillating from the damped-oscillating scenario are rarely given explicitly.
 Only recently \autocite{Greer_et_al} used a variant of the classic endemic model (i.e. without vaccination, with mass incidence and with unbalanced birth and death rates) to apply such thresholds when analyzing historical smallpox waves.
 For a numerical analysis of a 7-compartment SEIRS-type model with vaccination and waning immunity describing periodic large outbreaks of Mumps in Scotland see \autocite{Hamami_et_al}.

 \bsn In this paper I will give explicit formulas for the bounds leading to a {\em spiral endemic equilibrium} in the SIRS model \eqref{SIRS1}-\eqref{SIRS3}.
 On the way I will also show that this model in fact maps to Hethcote's classic endemic model by a shift-and-rescaling transformation of variables.
-More generally such a map also exists for models like e.g. a mixed SIRS/SIS model, models with vaccination rate proportional to $I$, models with part of the newborns vaccinated and models with compartment-dependent death rates as long as the total population stays constant \autocite{Nill2}.
+More generally such a map also exists for models like e.g. a mixed SIRS/SIS model, models with vaccination rate proportional to $I$ and models with unbalanced birth and death rates, vertical transmission and part of the newborns vaccinated \autocite{Nill_SIRS}.

 Based on latest data of the SARS-CoV-2 Omicron variant I will then argue that according to this simplified model logistically feasible vaccination programs will most likely not be capable to get this epidemic out of an (albeit strongly damped) oscillating endemic phase.
 Numerical tables in the Appendix support this picture, while at the same time giving evidence that the damping factor most likely will be too strong for these oscillations to be observed empirically.